-Euskal Encounter is a mass meeting of IT enthusiasts and professionals that has been held in the Basque Country every year since 1994.
-For several days, participants exchange know-how and conduct all sorts of activities related to computers, apart from meeting people and learning information technology and communications from others.
+The Euskal Encounter is a mass gathering of computer enthusiasts and professionals that has been held in the Basque Country since 1994.

 The Euskaltel Konekta Foundation takes charge of organizing the Euskal Encounter through SPRI, with the help of the Basque Government.
 Euskaltel also provides internet access for the LAN party at 60 Gbps, making it one of the fastest in the world.

 A mass computer party of IT enthusiasts and professionals aimed at exchanging knowhow and conducting group activities using computers as principal tools.
 Gipuzkoa Encounter is a closer-knit, smaller version of the Euskal Encounter which maintains its essence.
 It is a mass get-together where computer enthusiasts and professionals share knowhow and conduct activities related to the world of information technology, having fun, honing their skills, and learning from the other attendees.

 The event, organized by the Euskaltel Konekta Foundation, enjoys the collaboration of Euskaltel, Tolosa Municipality, the Department of Economic Promotion, Rural Environment and Territorial Balance of the Regional Council of Gipuzkoa, and the Basque Government Department of Economic Development and Infrastructure through SPRI.

 The Araba Encounter is a party in the image of the Euskal Encounter, albeit with its own personality.

 It is a mass encounter of computer enthusiasts and professionals who seek to exchange knowhow and conduct activities related to computers, the internet, and technology for three days.